 Will he get away?
 Yes, but not the way he expects.

 The Twilight Zone will always be Serling’s crowning achievement.
 “Night Gallery” may stand in its shadow, but for those who enjoy a good chill, it’s certainly worth a tour.

 *The Night Gallery pilot movie is on the first disc of the Season 1 DVD.
-It’s available through Netflix.
-(Unfortunately, it’s not streaming yet.)
-The series that followed is available on Hulu.
+You can also get the discs through Netflix, or buy the whole series pretty inexpensively on Amazon.
+The series that followed is streaming on NBC’s website.
 For a list of some of the best episodes, go here.
 For the definitive guidebook to the series, go here.

 For a daily dose of Serling, you can follow me on Twitter, Facebook or Pinterest.
 You can also get email notifications of future posts by entering your address under “Follow S&S Via Email” on the upper left-hand side of this post.
 WordPress followers, just hit “follow” at the top of the page.

 Hope to see you in some corner of the fifth dimension soon!